hwfan/DriveDownloader/README.md

 **Why does "Size:Invalid" occur?**

 We recognize the size of file by using the 'Content-Length' of HTTP response.
 If this param is empty, the file size will return "Invalid".

+**I couldn't connect to target server through a socks5 proxy.**

+Try "socks5h" as the protocol prefix instead.
+It will forward the url to proxy server for parsing.